Taylor-Woodcock/pxt-microbit-documentation-stack/README.md

 ### Updating EiS

-The `/docs` folder is all that is needed to provide EiS with the updated documents.
-The best way to provide this would be to clone this repo and push changes to a new repo.
+The `/docs` folder has been moved to [its own submodule](https://github.com/Taylor-Woodcock/energyinschools-pxt-documentation).
+This repo can be updated and will hold all changes made to the documents using this system.

 ## Project Notes
 This project was made as a learning process for Docker and Docker-Compose.
 I have produced a [DockerHub repository](https://hub.docker.com/r/twoodcock/pxt-microbit) of the [pxt-microbit](https://github.com/microsoft/pxt-microbit) that can be pulled and run independently from this stack.